codejoncode/Ahs-s-Game/GameSpecification/Phase-I.md

 any means necessary.
 In order to keep the specification simple, the use of `this` is avoided.

+All the files are to be placed inside `src` folder from the root of the repository for example the Character.js will go into `/src/Gameplay/Character.js`

 ### Character

 filename: `Gameplay/Character.js`